Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Evaluation criteria

 \section{Evaluation criteria}

-In previous sections, we have presented the methodological aspects related to \gls{abk:amod} research.
-Before conducting experiments to test a proposed method, it is crucial to establish \emph{evaluation criteria}, as they play a fundamental role in benchmarking and demonstrating the contributions of a specific approach.
-In this section, we primarily focus on important benchmarking criteria specific to \gls{abk:amod} control.
-General guidelines on benchmarking in different systems can be found in ~\cite{kounev2020systems}.
+The previous sections covered methodological aspects of \gls{abk:amod} research.
+Before running experiments, however, it is essential to define clear \emph{evaluation criteria}, as these determine how methods are benchmarked and contributions are demonstrated.
+This section focuses on benchmarking criteria specific to \gls{abk:amod} control; general benchmarking guidelines for other systems are discussed in~\cite{kounev2020systems}.